biodash/biodash.github.io/content/events/index.md

 ## Upcoming Outside of OSU

-- For [Ohio Supercompter Center](https://osc.edu) events, such as regular introductory sessions to computing at OSC, see the [OSC Events page](https://www.osc.edu/events).
+- For [Ohio Supercomputer Center](https://osc.edu) events, such as regular introductory sessions to computing at OSC, see the [OSC Events page](https://www.osc.edu/events).

 <br>